-Can Someone Get Bond In A Federal Drug Case?
+Can You Get Bail In A Federal Drug Case?

 Yes.
 Federal courts set bail in more or less the same way that state courts do, factoring in the nature of the charges, the criminal history of the person, ties to the community and the risk of flight.
 I’ve had great success at obtaining OR bonds or what’s known as Own Recognizance bonds for my clients with federal drug charges.
 If the defendant doesn’t get an OR bond, then they must post a cash bond.
 This gets a little tricky in federal court because with federal drug charges, the U.S. government almost always asks for a source of fund hearing prior to posting bail.

 This is a hearing where the defendant has to prove that the money being used to post bail is not drug money or otherwise obtained from illegal sources.
 In other words, there has to be a paper trail for where the bond money comes from.

 Can A Federal Drug Case Ever Be Returned To A State-Level Court?

 If you’ve been charged in federal court, it’s highly unlikely that your case will be transferred to a state court.
 The determination of whether to send a particular case to a state court versus taking it to the federal system occurs before it’s brought to a grand jury.
 That’s a decision that would be made by the U.S. attorney and with the help of a law enforcement agency, like the FBI, DEA and so on.
 Once it’s in federal court, it most likely will stay there.

 Can A 4th Amendment Violation Be Used As A Defense In A Federal Drug Case?